 Bobby Jones switched the nines at Augusta National before the 1935 Masters.
 That makes Horton Smith’s victory the only tournament that finished on the modern day 9th green.

-9: the number of birdies that Gary Player made in the final round of the 1978 Masters tournament.
-Player went on to shoot a 64 and beat a trio of golfers by a single shot.
-Starting the day 7 shots behind the leader, Player went out well ahead of the final pairing and shot an opening-nine 34.
-He birdied six holes on the back nine for a closing 30 and a one-stroke victory.
+In 1978, Gary Player made nine birdies en route to a final-round 64 and beat a trio of golfers by a single shot.
+He started Sunday seven shots behind the leader, shot an opening-nine 34, made six birdies on the back side for a closing 30, and emerged with a one-stroke victory.

-Gary Player after winning the 1978 Masters Photo Credit: Augusta.com
+Gary Player after winning the 1978 Masters.
+Photo: Augusta.com

-It also happens that Gary Player won 9 major championships throughout his career with the 1978 Masters being his last.
-In honor of his 9 birdies and 9 majors, Mr. Player gets the 9th hole.
+It also happens that Gary Player won nine major championships throughout his career with the 1978 Masters being his last.
+In honor of his nine birdies and nine majors, Player gets the 9th hole.

-Behind the new 10th green Photo Credit: DJ Piehowski @djpie
+Behind the new 10th green.
+Photo: DJ Piehowski @djpie

 No, not Bubba Watson.

 The 10th hole at Augusta National begins a stretch of some of the best holes in the world.
-Dropping over 100 feet, the 10th features one of the largest vertical drops in championship golf.
 The hole plays about 60 yards longer than it did in 1934, but not all of the yardage was added because of technology.

 Bobby Jones brought Perry Maxwell to Augusta in 1937 to assist in some redesigns, including solving a drainage issue on the 10th hole.
 Maxwell moved the green 50 yards behind the original location and created an incredibly difficult second shot for Masters participants.
 The new hole left players a mid-iron to an elevated green instead of the short pitch to which they were accustomed.
-He chose to leave the large bunker that used to flank the green, as a tribute to Alister MacKenzie.
+He chose to leave the large bunker that flanked the old green as a tribute to Alister MacKenzie.

 Perry Maxwell is one of the most underappreciated architects in history.
 That is mainly because he does not have a lot in his repertoire.
 Still, his work at Southern Hills, Prairie Dunes, and Augusta National has produced some of the finest golf holes in the country.

 Herb Wind inadvertently influenced the Masters with only a few strokes of a typewriter.
 In 1958, the Sports Illustrated writer went back to his hotel room to describe the back-nine showdown between Arnold Palmer and Ken Venturi.
-After much deliberation, he titled his article, “The Fateful Corner” in which he coined the term “Amen Corner” to describe the 11th, 12th, and 13th holes at Augusta National.
+After much deliberation, he titled his article, “The Fateful Corner” in which he coined the term “Amen Corner” to describe Nos, 11-13 at Augusta National.

 It is with some chagrin that I name this hole after Mr. Wind.
 No offense to him, I am just not a huge fan of nicknames for stretches of holes (cc: Bear Trap).
 Great moments like Larry Mize’s chip in to defeat Greg Norman or Nick Faldo’s playoff victories are incredibly deserving of consideration.